dhananjaymehta/Algo-DS-NC/README.md

-# NeetCode Solutions — @dhananjaymehta
+# NeetCode-150 Solutions — @dhananjaymehta

-> Synced automatically from [NeetCode.io](https://neetcode.io) · Repository: `neetcode-submissions-szuo5iwr`

 ---

 ## What is this?

-[NeetCode.io](https://neetcode.io) is a coding interview preparation platform featuring curated problems, video solutions, and an in-browser code editor.
-This repository is automatically populated with your accepted (or all) solutions using the **GitHub Sync** feature.

 ---